Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

 This is a fairly easy challenge, but my ida got confused when determining the address of the read on stack, so I spent a lot of time just to figure out how to cover the next pointer before realizing that I can overwrite it directly.

 ## sp33d3
-an easy problem, the heap addresses are given, and we have arbituary address read and write.
+an easy problem, the heap addresses are given, and we have arbitrary address read and write.
 Thus, the solution is to leak libc through unsorted bin, overwrite IO_list_all to a heap address, construct a fake IO_file on this address with the tactic of [house of apple2](https://bbs.kanxue.com/thread-273832.htm) and get the shell!!

 ```py